motherthestate/adnf/README.md

   noCacheFetch,
   (options) => ({ headers: { Authorization: localStorage.get("token") } })
 )
 ```

 #### `withFetch`

 Makes a fetch *dependent*.
 Generally prefer using `withResource` and `withOptions`.
 Used internally to implement other makers.
+Read more about [fetch dependency below](#fetch-dependency).

 ```tsx
 const newFetch = withFetch(